How do we use the simple future tense?

 - I think I will move to Florida when I retire.

-We use be going to for the near future, and/or when there is a definite plan:
+Well, we use be going to when there is a definite plan:

 - I am going to go to the beach this weekend.